anne-urai/lab_wiki/docs/vision/Working_with_me.md

 - Implement **good open science practices**: see e.g. [these guidelines by Sam Gershman](https://gershmanlab.com/docs/Sharing.pdf).
 - Keep up with the literature, and send me interesting papers that I may have missed!

+### Expectations for postdocs
+- all of the above, and:
-For postdocs, I also expect you to actively look out for grants that you may to apply for; to help shape lab culture; and to mentor students in the lab.
+- I also expect you to actively look out for grants that you may to apply for
+- To help shape lab culture
+- And to mentor students in the lab.

-### Expectations for MSc and BSc students:
+### Expectations for MSc and BSc students
 - Clarify with me whether we are doing strictly confirmatory or exploratory/pilot work (most MSc projects fall into the latter category).
 Don't be afraid to look at your data and visualize it in multiple ways!
 See page 48-53 [here](https://osf.io/5fzuy) for examples.
 Of course, you should never formulate your hypotheses and then test on the same data, but this does not mean it's a good idea to apply a statistical test without having taken a look to see if your data make sense ('positive controls').
 See also [here](https://bsky.app/profile/willjharrison.bsky.social/post/3lin4wjsq322a).
 - Be aware of the guidelines around your thesis/internship (see BrightSpace), and keep track of the timing of the project and your plan.
 I see my role primarily as your scientific advisor, and the more you prepare the administrative parts of the project, the more we can talk science together.
 - Email/message me for on-demand meetings, clarifications, etc. Basically, keep me in the loop so we can resolve issues quickly when they arise.